Up: [[Thinking]]

 ### Applied to Art

-Paint and focus on the feeling of the paint, the touch of the paper, the colour on the page rather than judging, naming or analyzing the mark.
+Paint and focus on the feeling of the paint and the colour on the page, rather than naming, judging or analyzing the mark.
 This is [[Tracking Wonder]].

-Experiment with the way I hold the brush or how much water I add.
+Try a different colour, or the way you hold the brush, or how much water you add, and stay present watching what happens.
 This is [[Curiosity]].

 > [!Orbit] Elizabeth Gilbert